Huynhkiet2510/MovieWeb/README.md

 ## Features

-* Browse popular, top-rated, and upcoming movies.
+* Filter popular TV shows and movies, top-rated, by genre, and by country.
 * Search for movies by title.
 * View detailed movie information.
-* Save favorite movies locally.
+* Save favorite movies or tv shows.
+* Save a watchlist movies or tv shows.
+* View user profile.
+* Rate movies or tv shows.

 ## Setup